Scully & MLB’s Miggins played ball together in high school

-“Vince Scully and I were attending Fordham Prep in 1943,” Miggins wrote in a letter.
+“Vince Scully and I were attending Fordham Prep in 1943,” Miggins wrote in a letter seen at the bottom of this page.
 “At a school assembly he was sitting behind me, grabbed me by the shoulders and said, ‘Larry someday you will be in the big leagues and the first time you hit a home run, I will be the announcer and tell the world about it.’

 “Sure enough it happened in 1952.
 I was with the Cardinals and the first time we played in NY – my home town – Eddie Stanky put me in left field and I hit a home run (my first) off of Preacher Roe and beat him for the first time in two years.
 Scully had joined Red Barber on radio broadcasts and he actually told the whole world what happened in 1943.”

 The Cardinals player enjoyed a decade of pro ball